 Can Home Staging Really Win Over Buyers?

-Home staging can influence buyers’ perceptions of a home and even motivate them to pay more, according to the National Association of REALTORS®’ 2015 Profile of Home Staging, a survey of more than 2,300 REALTORS® representing buyers and sellers.
+Home staging can influence buyers’ perceptions of a home and even motivate them to pay more, according to the National Association of REALTORS®’ 2015 Profile of Home Staging, a survey of more than 2,300 REALTORS® representing buyers, sellers and remodelers such as https://www.housesumo.com/san-diego-county-roofing-services.

 Eighty-one percent of REALTORS® who represent buyers say that staged homes make it easier for their home buyers to visualize a property as their future home.
 Forty-six percent of buyer agents also reported that staging makes their buyers more willing to tour a home they viewed online, and 45 percent say that buyers tend to view the value of the home more positively if it is decorated to buyers’ tastes.
 Hence, it really pays to make sure that your home looks appealing.
 So if your roof needs extensive roofing repairs, it’s advised to hire reliable roofing contractors to get professional results.